claromes/waybacktweets/README.md

 - OSINT Community for recommending the application.

 > [!NOTE]
-> If the application is down, please check the [Streamlit Cloud Status](https://www.streamlitstatus.com/).
+> If the Streamlit application is down, please check the [Streamlit Cloud Status](https://www.streamlitstatus.com/).